viopucga/SubstrateDependentDrugResponse_pAF/postprocessing/README.md

 - `dominant_frequency.py`: nine-lead pseudo-ECG DF and profile reductions.
 - `cardioversion.py`: termination classification from pseudo-ECG activity.
 - `responders.py`: Figure 6 exclusive-response classes.
-- `rotor.py`: phase singularities, accumulated tip trajectory, and rotor area.
+- `rotor.py`: phase singularities, accumulated tip trajectory and rotor area.

 Inputs and numerical conventions are described in the function docstrings and the README files under `data/`.
 Install the dependencies with `pip install -r requirements.txt` from the repository root.